How to Troubleshoot Joining Webex Meetingswphungerford

 You may also want to re-read your email to make sure you’re clicking the right link.
-A lot of people end up accidentally clicking on “” which won’t work if you’re joining from a computer.
+A lot of people end up accidentally clicking on “join from a mobile device” which won’t work if you’re joining from a computer.

 For meetings with passwords, double-check that your num lock and caps lock are off before you retype the password.
 Typos get the best of everyone from time to time, but they can be easily overlooked when you’re rushing to dial into a meeting on time.

 If you’re joining from a browser like Chrome, Edge or Firefox be sure you’re running the most updated version.
 Your browser will likely prompt popups when you join the meeting.
 Ignore your instinct—don’t close the popup window automatically.
 You’ll need to enable webcam and microphone access to use them during the call.